 cryptographic key established for use for a relatively short period of time.

-Note 1 to entry: In DLMS/COSEM the dedicated key is a session key.
+Note 1 to entry: In DLMS®/COSEM the dedicated key is a session key.

 shared secret

 a secret value that has been computed using a key agreement scheme and is used as input to a key-derivation function/method